ckrajewski/LeanTaas/README.md

 - [ ] Figure out how to close drop down when clicking anywhere outside on the page.
 Right now, it only closes when you re-click the drop down selector
 - [ ] Add better error handling
 - [ ] Prevent multiple servers calls from being made onChange.
 Can bog down NASA servers and cause an HTTP 429 error code
+- [ ] Add support for paginated requests
 - [ ] Make more comprehensive tests

 ## Sample Screenshots of Project